 - Summer start: February 1 priority, followed by rolling admission

-Unofficial transcripts or academic records should be uploaded directly to the application.
 Please do not mail in paper copies of your transcripts.
 There is no need for official transcripts or academic records for initial review.
-If you are admitted, the University will then request official transcripts.
-Visit the Graduate School website for detailed instructions.

 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.

-Please report your GMAT score on your online application under Test Scores.
-Please request that your GMAT results be sent to the University of Minnesota - Twin Cities, Master of Accountancy program at the Carlson School of Management.
-Results will automatically be made available to the MAcc program 10-15 days from your request.
-We cannot accept your paper copy of the GMAT score.
+A GMAT score is required for admission.
+The GMAT must have been taken within five years of the application.
+Request that your GMAT results be sent to the University of Minnesota - Twin Cities, Master of Accountancy program.
+Results will automatically be made available to the MAcc program 10-15 days after the test.
+We cannot accept your copy of the GMAT score.

 Three letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
 Letters of recommendation should be submitted online by your recommenders.
 Follow the instructions found in your online application for admission.
 We cannot accept recommendation letters mailed or faxed to our office.

 - TOEFL iBT: 79 (with section scores of 21 on writing and 19 on reading)

 - IELTS: 6.5 (with section scores of 6.5 in both reading and writing)